Sceptre/sceptre/docs/docs/faq.md

 The difference between these two methods lies in when the value of the environment variable is obtained.
 The templating method obtains the environment variable when Sceptre is first invoked.
-The resolver method obtains the environment variable just before the operations `create-stack`, `update-stack`, `launch-stack`, `launch-env`, or `create-change-set` operation is executed (Note that these are the only commands which require parameters).
-This difference becomes most apparent with the use of the `launch-env` command.
+The resolver method obtains the environment variable just before the operations `create`, `update`, `launch` operation is executed
+(Note that these are the only commands which require parameters).
+This difference becomes most apparent with the use of the `launch` command.
 As multiple stacks are launched, early stacks can set environment variables (using Hooks) which can then be read in by later stacks.
 This is only possible using resolvers.

-In order to use environment variables set by Hooks run by a stack previously built in the same `launch-env` command, the environment variable resolver must be used.
+In order to use environment variables set by Hooks run by a stack previously built in the same `launch` command, the environment variable resolver must be used.